Yancoal: Accelerating BVLOS Operations with Broad Area Approval

 HubT supports redundant power and communications to ensure operations stay online.

 This combined approach provided more than just a faster approval pathway.
-It delivered an operational setup that could be deployed quickly, run consistently, and scale over time, with Sphere managing both compliance requirements and the day to day delivery of remote BVLOS operations.
+It delivered an operational setup that could be deployed quickly, run consistently, and scale over time, with both Yancoal and Sphere co-managing compliance requirements and the day to day delivery of remote BVLOS operations.

 Broad Area BVLOS vs Standard Approval Timelines

-The introduction of Broad Area BVLOS meant approval timelines no longer dictated when operations begin.
+The introduction of Broad Area BVLOS meant approval timelines no longer dictated when operations could begin.

 Without Broad Area BVLOS With Broad Area BVLOS